AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 ### Recognized field names

-GenStudio for Performance Marketers recognizes certain [elements](use-templates.md#template-elements) within a template, but only if you identify them with a recognized field name.

 The following table lists the field names recognized by GenStudio for Performance Marketers for population into templates.
+Add these field names using the [!DNL Handlebars] syntax to your template where you need GenStudio for Performance Marketers to generate content.

 | Field          | Role                   | Channel template               |
 | -------------- | ---------------------- | ------------------------------ |